sambow23/garrys-mod-rtx-remixed-perf/README.md

 ## Features
 - Light Updaters
-    * Forces Source to render all map lights
+    - Forces Source to render all map lights
 - Water replacer
-  * Replaces all map water materials with a single one so it can be replaced in Remix
-- Material Fixer
-    * Fixes some broken UI/game materials and removes detail textures
+    - Fixes some broken UI/game materials and removes detail textures
-- Model fixer
+- Model fixes
-    * Fixes props having unstable hashes in RTX Remix so they can be replaced in the Remix Toolkit
+    - Fixes some props having unstable hashes in RTX Remix so they can be replaced in the Remix Toolkit
-    * Allows HL2 RTX mesh replacements to load correctly
+    - Allows most HL2 RTX mesh replacements to load correctly
+- Remix API support (x64 only)
+    - Lua bindings for addon creation
+       - Lights, materials, config vars
+    - Map-specific Remix settings

 ## Installation
 ### This compatibility mod is primarily designed for singleplayer sandbox, it has not been extensively tested for multiplayer.
 Your milage may vary